qx-labs/agents-deep-research/README.md

 ### Implementing Custom Tool Agents

 Tool agents are agents specialized in carrying out specific tasks using one or more tools (e.g. web searches, fetching and interpreting data from an API, etc).
 To implement a custom tool agent:
-* Create any tools that the agent will use in the `app/tools` folder
+* Create any tools that the agent will use in the `deep_researcher/tools` folder
-* Create a new tool agent that calls this tool in the `app/agents/tool_agents` folder
+* Create a new tool agent that calls this tool in the `deep_researcher/agents/tool_agents` folder
-* Add the tool agent definition to the `TOOL_AGENTS` variable in `app/agents/tool_agents/__init__.py`
+* Add the tool agent definition to the `init_tool_agents` function in `deep_researcher/agents/tool_agents/__init__.py`
-* Update the system prompt of `app/agents/tool_selector_agent.py` to include the name and description of the new agent, so that the ToolSelectorAgent knows of its existence
+* Update the system prompt of `deep_researcher/agents/tool_selector_agent.py` to include the name and description of the new agent, so that the ToolSelectorAgent knows of its existence

 ### Configuring Custom LLMs

 This repository is in theory compatible with any LLMs that follow the OpenAI API specs.
 This includes the likes of DeepSeek as well as models served through OpenRouter.
 However, the models need to be compatible with [Structured Outputs](https://platform.openai.com/docs/guides/structured-outputs) in the OpenAI API spec (i.e. being able to set `response_format: {type: "json_schema", ...}`).

-LLMs are configured and managed in the `app/llm_client.py` file
+LLMs are configured and managed in the `deep_researcher/llm_config.py` file.

 ## Trace Monitoring